ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T8.1: Push for MVP of content sharing mobile application
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

-Ideally, the develop of a "Thro" MVP presents a marketable asset as presented in [RPRE-0](https://github.com/ramate-io/ramate/blob/main/rpre/rera-000-000-000-dulan/rpre-000-000-000/README.md).
+Ideally, the development of a "Thro" MVP presents a marketable asset as presented in [RPRE-0](https://github.com/ramate-io/ramate/blob/main/rpre/rera-000-000-000-dulan/rpre-000-000-000/README.md).
 Placing this MVP in [T8](#t8-killer-apps-phase-3-content-sharing-continued) does not provide much time to reach sufficient market penetration.
 However, positive adoption should be sufficient to either (a) make it reasonable to continue to bootstrap for several months longer or (b) feasible to seek favorable outside investment.

 Alternatively, if "Thro's" financials are insufficient for either of the above, its optics may still help present OAC itself as a marketable asset to other application developers.